-A surface lease relates to a water metering station for a fresh water pipeline owned by TAQA in the southeast portion of the site.
-A utility right-of-way for a fuel gas pipeline and an abandoned sour gas pipeline traverses in the western portion of the site and is owned and operated by TAQA.
+A surface lease relates to a water metering station for a freshwater pipeline owned by TAQA in the southeast portion of the site.
+A utility right-of-way for a fuel gas pipeline and an abandoned sour gas pipeline traverse in the western portion of the site and is owned and operated by TAQA.
+This pipeline will be relocated to the western and northwestern boundary of the ASP as identified on Figure 5: Design Framework.

 An ATCO natural gas line traverses the eastern portion of the site.
-The TAQA and ATCO pipelines will be relocated as identified on Figure 3: Site Characteristics.
+It will remain in-situ.

-The Town of Crossfield has the existing Mountain View Regional Water System pipeline within a utility right-of-way on the site adjacent the east boundary.
+The Town of Crossfield has the existing Mountain View Regional Water System pipeline within a utility right-of-way on the site adjacent to the east boundary.
+It will remain in-situ.
+Refer to Figure 3: Site Characteristics for the location of all existing pipeline rights-of-way.

-2.2.2(a) 15.24 metre habitable building setback shall apply, centered on any gas pipeline.

-2.2.2(b) Additional setbacks and/or guidelines of the operator or AER shall be followed.
+- 2.2.2(a) A 15.24 metre habitable building setback shall apply, centered on any gas pipeline. - 2.2.2(b) Additional setbacks and/or guidelines of the operator or AER shall be followed.